-The principal business operation of Fuzhou Tianmeng includes (i) designing and developing browser games, client-based games and mobile games; (ii) providing online customer support services to end users in the PRC; (iii) operating and ongoing maintenance of Chinese version of developed games in the PRC, which includes (a) uploading and maintaining the self-developed games for download and play by players in the PRC; (b) licensing games to third party licensees in the PRC; (c) co-operating games the Group developed in-house with third party game operators in the PRC.
-Fuzhou Tianmeng, as a domestic company, holds ICP license, Internet Culture Operating License and Internet Publishing License, which are required to carry out above-mentioned operation and ongoing maintenance of developed games in the PRC, while, currently, PRC laws restrict or prohibit foreign invested companies from obtaining the aforementioned licenses.
+The principal business operation of Fuzhou Tianmeng includes (i) designing and developing browser games, client-based games and mobile games; (ii) providing online customer support services to end users in the PRC; (iii) operating and ongoing maintenance of Chinese version of developed games in the PRC, which includes (a) uploading and maintaining the self-developed games for download and play by players in the PRC; (b) licensing games to third party licensees in the PRC; (c) co-operating games our Group developed in-house with third party game operators in the PRC.
+Fuzhou

+Tianmeng, as a domestic company, holds ICP license, Internet Culture Operating License and Internet Publishing License, which are required to carry out its operations and ongoing maintenance of developed games in the PRC.
+This was because PRC laws currently restrict or prohibit foreign invested companies from obtaining the aforementioned licenses.